ao-labs-123/subject-inference-ja/docs/en/README.md

 This project addresses this gap by introducing a pre-inference safety mechanism that prevents early semantic commitment, thereby improving the reliability and robustness of dialogue AI systems.

+## Objective
+The objective of this project is to prevent premature semantic commitment in dialogue AI systems when contextual information is insufficient.

+Focusing on subject omission and ambiguity in Japanese, this project proposes and implements a design in which the AI prioritizes minimal clarification and structural judgment over probabilistic inference.

+The ultimate goal is to establish a foundation for dialogue AI that minimizes misinterpretation, particularly in high-stakes domains such as healthcare, legal consultation, and fraud prevention.

 ## Status
 - Design: Stable